Will Sheehey: Junior season

-As a junior during the 2012–13 season, Sheehey's talents were integral to the team's success.
-CBS Sports columnist Jon Rothstein said, "You can't measure what Will Sheehey does for Indiana with a box score.
-The 6-7 swing man brings unbelievable intangibles to the Hoosiers on a nightly basis and regularly guards several of the opponent's top offensive options...not enough credit goes to Sheehey — a player who always seems to be around a loose ball whenever it hits the floor."
-That season the Hoosiers won the outright Big Ten championship.
-Sheehey averaged 9.5 points per game off the bench, among the best in the Big Ten, to go along with 3.7 rebounds and 1.3 assists per game.
-He was honored as the Big Ten Sixth Man of the Year by the coaches.
+As a junior during the 2012–13 season, CBS Sports columnist Jon Rothstein said, "[...] not enough credit goes to Sheehey — a player who always seems to be around a loose ball whenever it hits the floor."
+That season, Sheehey was named Big Ten Sixth Man of the Year.

 Senior season

 As a senior during the 2013–14 season, Sheehey earned Big Ten All-Sportsmanship Team honors and was named to the Reese's NCAA D1 All-Star Game.
 In 31 games, he averaged 11.4 points, 4.0 rebounds and 1.8 assists per game.